 When visiting Aigues-Mortes, visitors can experience the Bull & Horse Culture instilled in the region.
 Here, bulls and horses are linked to the life of the locals from an economic, social, and cultural standpoint.

-If you are thrilled to see some action and encounter with the herds, then it is another reason why you should visit Aigues-Mortes.
+If you are thrilled to see some action and encounter the herds, then it is another reason why you should visit Aigues-Mortes.

 From the town, travelers visit different livestock breeders who share their passion for growing horses and bulls.
 One that you can try is the Mas de la Comtesse.
 It is located northeast of the walled Aigues-Mortes.